ABOUT CPAKC

 • Terra McLeod

-Vice-chair of the Board of Directors, Executive Committee
+Chair of the Leadership Team, Executive Committee

 Email: tmcleod@fvrl.org